brenda6268/notes/computer-science/algorithm/jaccard-coefficient.md

 then J(A,B) = 2/4 = 0.5,
 and J(A,C) = 0/6 = 0,
 and J(B,C) = 1/5 = 0.2
-so the most &quot;similiar&quot; sets are A and B and the least similiar are A and C (note also J(A,A) = J(B,B) = J(C,C) = 1)
+so the most "similiar" sets are A and B and the least similiar are A and C (note also J(A,A) = J(B,B) = J(C,C) = 1)
 ```